sanchojaf/integration/content/integration/message_basics.md

 Responding with a [notification message](notification_messages) has the advantage of allowing the service to pass additional human-readable information back to the hub.
 By default, notification messages will be turned into [log entries](terminology#log_entries), which can be displayed in a detailed tab in the store's admin interface.

 Sometimes, however, it's important to convey more than just "success" plus a log entry.
-A major advantage to using Spree Commerce hub is that it allows one integration to respond to events taking place in another.
+A major advantage to using Cenit hub is that it allows one integration to respond to events taking place in another.
 In order for this to happen, however, the Service Request of the first integration needs to return something more specific in addition to a log message.

 Let's look at a specific example where we want a particular integration to capture a previously authorized credit card payment once a shipment is ready to ship.
 Suppose further that we want to send an email message to the customer once we capture the payment on their card.
 Once we've taken care of the necessary mappings, we could use an endpoint with a `capture_payment` method.